etianen/django-herokuapp/README.rst

 Many django-herokuapp commands need to know the root of the project's file stucture.
 Django 1.6 provides this setting automatically as ``settings.BASE_DIR``.
 If this setting is not present in your settings file, it should be added as an absolute path.
-You can look it up dynamically from the settings file using like this:
+You can look it up dynamically from the settings file like this:

 ::

     import os.path
-    # Assumes settings file is located in a your_project.settings package.
+    # Assumes the settings file is located in `your_project.settings` package.
     BASE_DIR = os.path.abspath(os.path.join(__file__, "..", ".."))